 Origin and History

-The regiment was raised on March 5 1694 at Portsmouth by colonel John Gibson and named the “Sir John Gibson's Regiment of Foot”.
+The regiment was raised on February 16, 1694 at Portsmouth by Colonel John Gibson and named the “Sir John Gibson's Regiment of Foot”.
 In 1697, the regiment was sent to Newfoundland to protect the island against French enterprises.
-During the winter of 1697-98, it suffered heavy losses due to the extreme weather conditions.
+During the winter of 1697-98, it suffered heavy losses due to extreme weather conditions.

 During the War of the Spanish Succession, the regiment was sent to the Netherlands in 1704.
-In 1705, it took part to the battle on the fortified lines of the Geet (July 18).
-On May 23 1706, it was at the battle of Ramillies and then took part to the siege of Ostend before returning to England.
-In 1707, the regiment was sent to Spain where it fought at the battle of Almanza (April 25), suffering heavy losses.
+In 1705, it took part in the battle on the fortified lines of the Geet (July 18).
+On May 23 1706, it was at the battle of Ramillies and then took part in the siege of Ostend before returning to England.
+In 1707, the regiment was sent to Spain where it fought at the Battle of Almanza (April 25), suffering heavy losses.

-In September 1719, the regiment was part of the English force who attacked Vigo in Spain.
+In September 1719, the regiment was part of the British force who attacked Vigo in Spain.

-During the War of the Austrian Succession, the regiment became the “28th Foot” in 1742.
+In 1742, during the War of the Austrian Succession, the regiment became the “28th Foot”.
 In 1743, it was sent to the Netherlands.
-On May 11 1745, it fought in the battle of Fontenoy where it lost 137 men.
+On May 11, 1745, it fought in the Battle of Fontenoy where it lost 137 men.

 From 1749 to 1757, the regiment was stationed in Ireland.